Mephi78/obsidian-help-de/de/Obsidian Sync/Local and remote vaults.md

 - [[Set up Obsidian Sync]] to get started with remote vaults.
 - [[Switch to Obsidian Sync]] if you're currently using file-based sync and want to use Obsidian Sync.
-- [[Sync your notes across devices|Explore other sync options]] if you're still deciding.
+- [[Synchronisiere deine Notizen zwischen Geräten|Explore other sync options]] if you're still deciding.